Amy Fisher: Life after prison

 After her release from prison, Fisher became a columnist for the Long Island Press.
 Her biography, If I Knew Then..., written by Robbie Woliver, was published in 2004 and became a New York Times bestseller.
-In 2003, Fisher married Louis Bellera.
-The couple had three children before divorcing in 2015.
+In 2003, Fisher married.
+She had had three children before divorcing in 2015.

 Fisher and Buttafuoco revisited

 In 2006, Fisher reunited with Mary Jo Buttafuoco in sessions televised for Entertainment Tonight and its spinoff, The Insider.
 Fisher said she wanted to heal and move on with her life.
-However, two years later, she said she felt "no sympathy for Mary Jo", without giving an explanation.
+However, two years later, she said she felt "no sympathy for Mary Jo," without giving an explanation.
 Fisher and Joey Buttafuoco eventually reunited for the first time at the 2006 Lingerie Bowl for the coin toss.

-In May 2007, Fisher and Joey Buttafuoco met for dinner in Port Jefferson, Long Island, in what TV producer David Krieff said was an attempt to develop a reality-television show.
 In June and July 2011 Fisher appeared as a cast member in the fifth season of the reality-television series Celebrity Rehab with Dr. Drew, which aired on VH1.